publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVI/ptA/m__us_usc_t42_s1382.md

 >                 “(ii) The Cash Management Improvement Act of 1990 \[see Short Title of 1990 Amendment note set out under [section 6501 of Title 31][/us/usc/t31/s6501], Money and Finance\] shall not apply to any payments or fees required under this paragraph that are paid by a State before the date required by clause (i).

->                 “(iii) Notwithstanding clause (i), the Commissioner may make supplementary payments on behalf of a State with funds appropriated for payment of supplemental security income benefits under title XVI of the Social Security Act \[this subchapter\], and subsequently to be reimbursed for such payments by the State at such times as the Commissioner and State may agree.
+>                 “(iii) Notwithstanding clause (i), the Commissioner may make supplementary payments on behalf of a State with funds appropriated for payment of supplemental security income benefits under title XVI of the Social Security Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\], and subsequently to be reimbursed for such payments by the State at such times as the Commissioner and State may agree.
 Such authority may be exercised only if extraordinary circumstances affecting a State’s ability to make payment when required by clause (i) are determined by the Commissioner to exist.

 >     “(c)

->         (1) Supplementary payments made pursuant to an agreement entered into under subsection (a) shall be excluded under section 1612(b)(6) of the Social Security Act \[[section 1382a(b)(6) of this title][/us/usc/t42/s1382a/b/6]\] (as in effect after December 1973) in determining income of individuals for purposes of title XVI of such Act \[this subchapter\] (as so in effect).
+>         (1) Supplementary payments made pursuant to an agreement entered into under subsection (a) shall be excluded under section 1612(b)(6) of the Social Security Act \[[42 U.S.C.
+1382a(b)(6)][/us/usc/t42/s1382a/b/6]\] (as in effect after December 1973) in determining income of individuals for purposes of title XVI of such Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] (as so in effect).

->         “(2) Supplementary payments made by the Commissioner of Social Security (pursuant to an administration agreement entered into under subsection (b)) shall, for purposes of section 401 of the Social Security Amendments of 1972 \[set out as a note under [section 1382e of this title][/us/usc/t42/s1382e]\], be considered to be payments made under an agreement entered into under section 1616 of the Social Security Act \[[section 1382e of this title][/us/usc/t42/s1382e]\] (as enacted by section 301 of the Social Security Amendments of 1972); except that nothing in this paragraph shall be construed to waive, with respect to the payments so made by the Commissioner of Social Security, the provisions of subsection (b) of such section 401 \[set out as a note under [section 1382e of this title][/us/usc/t42/s1382e]\].
+>         “(2) Supplementary payments made by the Commissioner of Social Security (pursuant to an administration agreement entered into under subsection (b)) shall, for purposes of section 401 of the Social Security Amendments of 1972 \[set out as a note under [section 1382e of this title][/us/usc/t42/s1382e]\], be considered to be payments made under an agreement entered into under section 1616 of the Social Security Act \[[42 U.S.C.
+1382e][/us/usc/t42/s1382e]\] (as enacted by section 301 of the Social Security Amendments of 1972); except that nothing in this paragraph shall be construed to waive, with respect to the payments so made by the Commissioner of Social Security, the provisions of subsection (b) of such section 401 \[set out as a note under [section 1382e of this title][/us/usc/t42/s1382e]\].

 >     “(d)

->      For purposes of subsection (a)(1), a State shall be deemed to have entered into an agreement under subsection (a) of this section if such State has entered into an agreement with the Commissioner of Social Security under section 1616 of the Social Security Act \[[section 1382e of this title][/us/usc/t42/s1382e]\] under which—
+>      For purposes of subsection (a)(1), a State shall be deemed to have entered into an agreement under subsection (a) of this section if such State has entered into an agreement with the Commissioner of Social Security under section 1616 of the Social Security Act \[[42 U.S.C.
+1382e][/us/usc/t42/s1382e]\] under which—

 >         “(1) individuals, other than individuals described in subsection (a)(2)(A) and (B), are entitled to receive supplementary payments, and

 >         “(2) supplementary benefits are payable, to individuals described in subsection (a)(2)(A) and (B) at a level and under terms and conditions which meet the minimum requirements specified in subsection (a).

->     “(e) Except as the Commissioner of Social Security may by regulations otherwise provide, the provisions of title XVI of the Social Security Act \[this subchapter\] (as enacted by section 301 of the Social Security Amendments of 1972), including the provisions of part B of such title \[part B of this subchapter\], relating to the terms and conditions under which the benefits authorized by such title \[this subchapter\] are payable shall, where not inconsistent with the purposes of this section, be applicable to the payments made under an agreement under subsection (b) of this section; and the authority conferred upon the Commissioner of Social Security by such title \[this subchapter\] may, where appropriate, be exercised by him in the administration of this section.
+>     “(e) Except as the Commissioner of Social Security may by regulations otherwise provide, the provisions of title XVI of the Social Security Act \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] (as enacted by section 301 of the Social Security Amendments of 1972), including the provisions of part B of such title \[[42 U.S.C.
+1383][/us/usc/t42/s1383] et seq.\], relating to the terms and conditions under which the benefits authorized by such title \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] are payable shall, where not inconsistent with the purposes of this section, be applicable to the payments made under an agreement under subsection (b) of this section; and the authority conferred upon the Commissioner of Social Security by such title \[[42 U.S.C.
+1381][/us/usc/t42/s1381] et seq.\] may, where appropriate, be exercised by him in the administration of this section.

 >     “(f)